top of page

 Madison Codeluppi

 Madison Codeluppi, a Charleroi native and recent graduate of Alderson Broaddus University with degrees in Marketing and Accounting joins the MVA as the Marketing and Development Specialist.
-Starting as a marketing intern in June 2021, Madison worked part-time throughout her senior year and was recently promoted.
-Madison will handle social media, marketing, and community development projects in the Mid Mon Valley.
+Starting as a marketing intern in June 2021, Madison worked part-time throughout her senior year and was promoted in May of 2022.
+Madison will handle social media, marketing, REZ Revolving Loan Fund, MVAF Business Creation and Sustainability Loan Fund, and community development projects in the Mid Mon Valley.

 mcodeluppi@monvalleyalliance.org